epadam/CNN-AV1-intra-encoder/source/performance.rst

 .. image:: img/mnist_qp120_16_loss_HV.jpg
     :width: 49%

-However, it can only reach 60% for the Horz and Vert datasets.
+However, the accuracy is much lower. it can only reach between 55% to 70% for the Horz and Vert datasets.

 Around 50% means the model doesn't really learn.
 The model can always guess only one class and have 50% accuracy.

 From the tests above, it can be seen that the model can not really learn the features of some classes.
-The reason is

-This may suggest the partition Horz and Vert rely more on the context (neighbor's data)

-You can check the following jupyter notebook to see to see the partition modes of the dataset.

 Test on Expanded Model
 ^^^^^^^^^^^^^^^^^^^^^^^